moritzploss/tribology/docs/sphinx_files/sec_lubricants.rst

 Lubricants and Lubrication
 ==========================

-All of the below methods can be found in the :code:`tribology_lubrication` module of the package.
+All of the below methods can be found in the :code:`lubrication` module of the package.

-.. automodule:: tribology_lubrication
+.. automodule:: lubrication
    :members: